 Figure 1.
 No Demultiple, Radon and SCME applied to 3D data acquired over a heavy oil reservoir.
-On the left are migrated data and a superbinned gather is shown on the right.
-Data are provided by OSUM Oil Sands Corp.
+On the left are migrated data and a superbinned gather is shown on the right. (data provided by Strathcona Resources Ltd.)

 The multiple that is being attenuated is a free surface multiple.
 While SRME has been widely used on marine data it has only recently been used on land data.
 This may in part be due to the difficultly of recognizing surface related multiples on land data.
 These multiples are readily visible on marine data, but they can be difficult to see on land data because the multiple has been downward reflected from a non-planar surface, so that the multiple has a shape influenced by both the topography and the multiple generator.

 This is illustrated in Figure 2, which shows a stacked section, at a flat processing datum, taken from a 3D seismic dataset acquired over a heavy-oil reservoir.
 The multiple generating reflector is shown as the yellow horizon.
 The green line at the top represents zero time, as measured from the surface.
 Based upon a simple approach using just the zero offset times, we double the time between the surface and the horizon to predict a multiple, as shown by the red horizon.
 This tracks an event on the data that we believe is a multiple.